-One of the most deeply rooted ideas behind the scientific revolution of the last few centuries is that natural phenomena, as they appear to us, are understandable on the basis of well-defined rules.
+One of the most deeply rooted ideas underlying the scientific revolution of the last few centuries is that natural phenomena, as they appear to us, are understandable on the basis of well-defined rules.
 Natural rules or laws are therefore seen in antithesis to chaos or disorder.
 Discovering and validating natural laws is the aim of science as we understand it today.
-Yet the complexity of the world we observe is clearly at odds with the simplicity of natural laws that scientists have been able to understand.
+Yet the complexity of the world we observe is clearly at odds with the simplicity of natural laws that scientists were first able to understand.

 In the second half of the last century, these two aspects, the complexity of natural phenomena and the simplicity of the underlying laws, were somehow reconciled thanks to the discovery that chaos is inherent in the laws themselves.
-Chaos theory explains why chaos is an integral part of natural laws and understanding it has produced a profound conceptual revolution in science [1,2].
+Chaos theory explains why chaos is an integral part of natural law, and understanding it has produced a profound conceptual revolution in science [1,2].
 Along with quantum mechanics and relativity theory, chaos theory is one of the three great scientific paradigms that have changed the way we see and understand our surroundings.
-Beyond physics, chaos theory finds application in almost all scientific disciplines, including economics and social sciences.
-It is almost impossible to make a somewhat exhaustive summary of the problems that are being faced and partly solved in the different disciplines.
-However, it is possible to understand how, also thanks to chaos theory, the way of doing research has partly changed and what are, potentially, the directions in which today we think of obtaining significant results.
+Beyond physics, chaos theory finds application in almost all scientific disciplines, including economics and the social sciences.
+It is almost impossible to make a somewhat exhaustive summary of the problems that are being faced and partly solved in the various disciplines.
+However, it is possible to understand how, also thanks to chaos theory, the way of doing research has partly changed and what are, potentially, the routes and directions that today we think can yield significant results.

-In this context, also thanks to technological developments (e.g., super-computers) and new experimental investigation techniques, scientific interest in the study of the physical characteristics of “soft” matter has developed and it is rapidly growing.
-The research activity in this area takes the name, perhaps an understatement, of “Soft Matter” and it does not only concern physics but it is highly interdisciplinary involving biology, chemistry, ecology, geophysics, medicine and social sciences.
+In this context, also thanks to technological developments (e.g., supercomputers) and new experimental investigation techniques, scientific interest in the study of the physical characteristics of “soft” matter has developed and it is rapidly growing.
+The research activity in this area takes the name, perhaps an understatement, of “Soft Matter”, and it does not only concern physics, but it is highly interdisciplinary involving biology, chemistry, ecology, geophysics, medicine and the social sciences.

-Within physics, the term “Soft Matter” applies to systems such as the behavior of complex fluids, amorphous materials (emulsions, glasses, granular systems, etc …).
+Within physics, the term “Soft Matter” applies to systems such as the behavior of complex fluids, amorphous materials (e.g., emulsions, glasses, granular systems, etc.)